songlkkevin/songlkkevin.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Linkai Song (宋林恺) is a first year PhD student at HKUST, advised by Prof. [Kai Chen](https://cse.hkust.edu.hk/~kaichen/).
-He got his bachelor's degree in Computer Science at University of Science and Technology of China.
+He got his bachelor's degree in Computer Science at USTC.
 He is fortunate to have worked with Prof. [Cheng Li](https://mr-cheng-li.github.io/), Prof. [Sam H.Noh](https://next.cs.vt.edu/professor/) and Prof. [Tianyin Xu](https://tianyin.github.io/).

 He is broadly interested in computer systems.
 More specifically, he is interested in pushing systems to extremely efficient and reliable.